OhYash/KnowledgeDay/_posts/2020-10-26-extradition-bill.md

 layout: post
 date: '2020-10-28 15:00:00 +0530'
 issue: 29
-title: 'One Countries, Two systems and the Extradition Bill'
+title: 'One Country, Two systems and the Extradition Bill'
 description: >-
   China had a not so smooth 2019, that's besides the discovery of the covid-19.
   Protests, bombs, firings and street blocking.
 Read about it in this article